jpourtois/phageELF/README.md

 - `plot_model` creates a plot of the linear model with the training data.
 - `plot_test_data` creates a plot of the linear model with both the training and test data.

+You can get more information about each package after installation with the help function: `?run_all`

 ## Installation

 Run the following code in your R console in order to install this package: